Pacific Grove is a quaint Californian city on the Monterey Bay coast.

-Beat the heat by swimming in the cool blue waters or explore the underwater corals and aquatic life by scuba diving.
+Beat the heat by swimming in the cool, blue waters or explore the underwater corals and aquatic life by scuba diving.

 You can meet new people by joining in for a fun game at the beach’s volleyball court.

-The best time to visit is between April to May when the purple dew-flowers (Drosanthemum floribundum) are in full bloom.
+The best time to visit is between April to May, when the purple dew-flowers (Drosanthemum floribundum) are in full bloom.

-Appreciate Beauty at Monarch Butterfly Sanctuary
+Appreciate the Butterflies at Monarch Butterfly Sanctuary

-Every year in October, the monarch butterflies come to Pacific Grove from miles away for their winter migration.
+In October, the monarch butterflies come to Pacific Grove from miles away for their winter migration.

 The climate of the sanctuary makes it ideal for them to stay until February.

-Entry to the sanctuary is free and the ideal time to visit is between 12 pm to 3 pm.
+Entry to the sanctuary is free, and the ideal time to visit is between 12 pm to 3 pm.

-Visitors are allowed to watch and take pictures and the sanctuary is open from dawn to dusk.
+Visitors are allowed to watch and take pictures, and the sanctuary is open from dawn to dusk.